Chaithaha/PHP-Assignment2/README.md

-# Game CMS - PHP Content Management System
+# Games Management System

-A simple Content Management System (CMS) for managing games, built with PHP and MySQL.
-This project demonstrates full CRUD (Create, Read, Update, Delete) operations for a game database.
+A streamlined admin panel built with PHP and MySQL for managing video game entries.
+This system provides administrators with a complete CRUD (Create, Read, Update, Delete) interface to manage game information including titles, developers, release dates, and descriptions.
+The focus is on simplicity and efficiency, offering all necessary tools for game database management in one centralized admin interface.

-## Features
+## Setup and Requirements

-### Public Website
-- **Homepage**: Simple list of all games
-- **Game Details**: Individual game pages
-- **Clean Design**: Simple, readable interface

-### Admin Panel
-- **Dashboard**: Quick access to management functions
-- **Game Management**: Full CRUD operations for games
-  - Add new games
-  - Edit existing games
-  - Delete games with confirmation
-  - View game details
-- **No Authentication**: Direct access to admin panel (for development)
+The system runs on a XAMPP environment with PHP and MySQL.
+To get started, import the included `gamedb.sql` file to set up your database structure.
+Configure your database connection by creating a `database.php` file in the `admin/includes` directory based on the provided example.
+Access the admin panel through your local server at `http://localhost/Php-Proj/admin/`.

 ## Project Structure